ryantaylor-cu/remote-access/_episodes/07-permissions.md

 Linux has a special user called `root`.
 The root user can do anything to the operating system and so root is used to modify computer settings.
 On many types of Linux, you can run configuration commands as root using the `sudo` command.
 If you put `sudo` at the start of a shell command, that command will run as the administrative `root` user.

 > ## Dangers of `sudo`
 > It is a good idea to avoid `sudo` unless you are already accustomed to using it.
-Commands run with `sudo` could cause problems not just for your own user account and files, but for everybody on the Linux system.
+Commands that run using `sudo` could cause problems not just for your own user account and files, but for everybody on the Linux system.
 {: .callout }

 You may recall that the `whoami` command tells you your username: